 What You Need to Know to Create Your Personal Stress Management Plan

-From a career perspective, you want to be able to function at your best so you can make the best impact.
+Well here's why.
+From a career perspective, you want to be able to function at your peak so you can make the best impact.

 Some stress is good as it helps push you out of your comfort zone to discover what else you're capable of.
-But too much stress can derail you.
+But too much stress and over prolonged periods can derail you.

 Finding the right balance between your need for variety and challenge and for certainty and security is highly personal.

-We all need some variety and challenge in order to keep learning and growing.
-Too little results in boredom and lack of fulfillment.
-Too much leads to stress and anxiety.
+We all need some variety and challenge in order to keep learning and growing so we can achieve our potential.
+Too little challenge results in boredom and lack of fulfillment.
+Too much challenge leads to stress and anxiety.

-The rapidly changing world of work is increasingly adding pressures and stresses to our daily lives, so let's focus on this area.
+The rapidly changing world of work is increasingly adding pressures and stresses to our daily lives.
+So let's focus on finding ways to better-manage stress.

 We’re all different and have different stress triggers, thresholds and responses.